chistyakoviv/dinversion/README.md

 ## Installation

-You can get the latest release and the type definitions using npm:
+You can get the latest release using npm:

 ```
 $ npm install dinversion --save